containerd/containerd/RUNC.md

 For more information on how to clone and build runc see the runc Building [documentation](https://github.com/opencontainers/runc#building).

 Note: before building you may need to install additional support, which will vary by platform.
-For example, you may need to install `libseccomp` and `libapparmor` e.g. `libseccomp-dev` and `libapparmor-dev` for Ubuntu.
+For example, you may need to install `libseccomp` e.g. `libseccomp-dev` for Ubuntu.

 ## building